Data-Science-Projects-Code/Quakes/README.md

 - [ ] Develop model
 - [ ] Twilio integration
 - [ ] Find a way to export a photo as .png rather than as `quakes_last_24_hours.html` to update repo image at top daily.
+This is tricky because to do this for folium seem to require selenium and the formatting can be variable.
 <br>

 [Top](#table-of-contents)